MarlinGF/Webe-Estimate/README.md

 - Flesh out the core estimate flows under `src/app/(app)`
 - Confirm which Firebase products are required (Auth, Firestore, Storage)
 - Coordinate with the main WeBe project on deployment (subdomain vs. integrated route)
+- Hook UI actions (e.g. “Message customer”) to the new helpers in `src/lib/webe-api.ts`